GitbookIO/styleguide/docs/_includes/guidelines.md

 ###### Paths

 Variables that defined a path should not finish with a slash.
+For example `@gb-static-folder: "/static"` is valid.